collins-ps/advanced_programming_hw3/README.md

 ## References
 I did not use any references other than class materials.

-## Discussion on program
+## Discussion on program and performance
 I did not observe any compilation or run-time errors.
 The Valgrind report is clean.

 With theta set to 0,

-x and y values converge to a precision of 0.0001 up to approximately 920 particles for one iteration. x and y values converge to a precision of 0.001 up to approximately 1350 particles for one iteration. x and y values converge to a precision of 0.01 up to approximately 4400 particles for one iteration.
+x and y values converge to a precision of 0.0001 up to approximately 920 particles for one iteration.

+x and y values converge to a precision of 0.001 up to approximately 1350 particles for one iteration.

+x and y values converge to a precision of 0.01 up to approximately 4400 particles for one iteration.

 The algorithm's accuracy declines as the number of particles increases because of the non-associativity of floating point arithmetic and the chaos of the n-body problem which means that even small differences in the values could grow exponentially with time.
-The algorithm's declining accuracy could also have been compouded by a bug in the program.

 ## Compiling and running
 `make nbody_bh` and then `./nbody_bh` which uses the default 3000 particles or `./nbody_bh x` where x is an integer representing the number of particles.
 Finally, run `make clean`.